Why RCCB cannot give protection against Overload and Short Circuit Faults?

 But if the current in incoming and return wire is unequal, then flux also be unequal hence a resultant flux will be produced for which an emf will be produced in the sensing coil.
 As the sensing coil is connected to the relay, the relay will trip the RCCB and disconnect the circuit.

 So, it is clear that the working of RCCB is based on Kirchoff's Current law that is the incoming current must be equal to the outgoing current in a circuit.
-So the simple concept is, when the current is unequal in both line it will trip and disconnect the circuit.
+So the simple concept is, when the current is unequal in both lines it will trip and disconnect the circuit.

 Why RCCB cannot give protection against Overload Fault?